FaberSid/ddiscord/README.md

     >>>

 ## Installation
-    $ python3 -m pip install ddiscord
+    # Run without installing globally (recommended)
+    uvx --from ddiscord ddiscord

+    # Or install into the current uv-managed environment
+    uv add ddiscord

+    # Install as a uv tool from a Git repo (alternative)
+    # Template
+    uv tool install git+https://github.com/user/repo
+    # Example (this fork)
+    uv tool install git+https://github.com/FaberSid/ddiscord

+After installing as a uv tool, invoke it directly:

+    ddiscord

 ## Logging On
-There are four ways to log into your bot in ddiscord.
+There are multiple ways to log into your bot in ddiscord.
 They are listed below in look up order.

 1. Passing your token as an argument.
 2. Passing your token via standard input. `-` is needed as a first argument.